 JR PASS.
 Japan Rail Pass is the most economical means of travelling throughout Japan by rail.
 It is valid for reserved and non-reserved ordinary car travel on all Japan Railways (JR) Group Shinkansen “bullet trains” (except for the “Nozomi” and “Mizuho” services), limited express trains, express trains, and local trains (Green Car passes are valid for Green Car travel) and the BRT (Bus Rapid Transit system).
 But then, you cannot buy this pass within Japan.
 You must purchase first a voucher from an accredited agency here in the Philippines and exchange it with an actual pass when you arrive in Japan.
-Or you may also purchase it online here.
+Or you may also purchase it online DISCOUNTED 7-DAY JR PASS.
 But I’ve read in the Facebook page of The Japan Times that it will be available within Japan very soon.
 The 7-day validity pass costs P13,200 (As of June 2018, it costs P14,000).
 We weren’t able to buy our JR passes before we left Manila and ’twas a good thing because our total transportation expense within Japan was only around P10,000 which already includes Shinkansen (P6,150).
 So that’s around P3,000 cheaper! 😀 But it’s more convenient to use JR pass since you no longer need to buy tickets in every station and do the Math every now and then.
 HAHAHA

 TRANSPORTATION.
 “A developed country is not a place where the poor have cars.
 It’s where the rich use public transportation” by Gustavo Petro.
 Japan, so far, has the best transportation system I’ve been to.
 You can see a lot of businessmen and rich people who take the public transport particularly the train.
 There are more than a thousand of train stations in Japan and every city railway map looks very complicated.
 Posted below are the railway maps of Osaka and Tokyo.